ksu-is/jdrasher_text_adventure_game/projectroadmap.md

 # Week 2 Tasks
 1. [] Create Map
-   []  - Create a visulation of the map
+   []  1a.
+Create a visualization of the map
-   []  - Each tile has a different command choice the player must follow []  - Make a distinction between where the player succeeds and where the player fails
+   []  1b.
+Each tile has a different command choice the player must follow []  1c.
+Make a distinction between where the player succeeds and where the player fails

 2. [] Give the player the ability to move around the map []    - Define how the player will move around the map